What is the HEI Curriculum?

 Your child's learning experience

-HEI Schools uses a holistic approach, paying close attention to children's social-emotional, physical, creative and cognitive growth and character development.
+HEI Schools uses a holistic approach, paying close attention to children's social-emotional, physical, creative and cognitive growth.
 Learn more about our curriculum, developed to support children being the active agents in their own learning and development.